elemental-lf/benji/docs/source/administration.rst

 ..
 CAUTION:: DBMS replication only helps when one server crashes or has a
     failure.
 It does not help against software-bug related data loss, human error and more.
-So the automatic metadata export and ``benji export`` are the only reliable options for long-term data safety.
+So the automatic metadata backup and ``benji metadata-export`` are the only reliable options for long-term data safety.

 Secure your block data
 ----------------------